-- Study content in Blackboard and complete reading assignments. - Complete short, graded quizzes designed to help you check you understanding of key concepts. - Apply key concepts, tools, and techniques in realistic tasks.
+- Study content in Blackboard and complete reading assignments. - Complete short, graded quizzes designed to help you check you understanding of key concepts. - Carry out homework that will help you reinforce your understanding of the different branches of AI. - Code projects and write technical reports where different AI techniques are addressed. - Apply key concepts, tools, and techniques in realistic tasks.